fanf2/kbd/unix69/README.md

 unix69 vs hhkb
 ---------------

-The happy hacking keyboard is OK for a 60% Unix layout.
+The Happy hacking Heyboard is OK for a 60% Unix layout.
 However it lacks a left fn key, and lacks space for full-size arrow keys, so I prefer a 65% layout.